My shopping cart

 THE SECRET HANDSHAKE

 Let’s make a deal.
-Sitting up and with feet flat on the floor, clasp hands together as if giving you a handshake (with one hand’s thumb pointing to the floor and the other pointing to the ceiling).
+Sitting up and with feet flat on the floor, clasp hands together as if giving a handshake (with one hand’s thumb pointing to the floor and the other pointing to the ceiling).
 Then pull!
 Resist the motion of both arms and hold for 10 seconds or more, release, and repeat.

 THE CASUAL LEAN